 Artificial intelligence (AI) is getting real in the marketing suite.
 When asked where they planned to invest this year, marketers ranked AI as their #1 priority, according to our most recent State of Marketing Report.
 AI adoption is surging: 84% of marketers reported they use AI somewhere in their acquisition and retention engines, up almost three times over just two years ago.

-Advertising technology also rode the wave of big data-driven AI adoption, as programmatic platforms revolutionized the process of buying and selling digital ads.
+Advertising technology also rode the wave of big data-driven AI adoption, as programmatic platforms revolutionised the process of buying and selling digital ads.
 Programmatic ad sales are soaring, from $60 billion in 2019 to an estimated $97 billion in 2022, according to eMarketer.
 It may seem from some angles that ad sales would become a kind of self-driving car, requiring the occasional redirect but not much else from the salesperson.

 Five reasons to be happy about AI in ad sales